victore94/romero_twitch_bot/README.md

 # Thanks for using my bot, I appreciate you <3

-some of the commands you can execute and what they do
+# some of the commands you can execute and what they do

-# !game : will show the member in that what game you're currently playing
-# '!specs': Will show the chat what the specifications of your computer is
-# '!love': Will spam chat with an emote
+!game : will show the member in that what game you're currently playing !specs': Will show the chat what the specifications of your computer is !love': Will spam chat with an emote